English Language Development Programs and Resources offered by the Public Diplomacy Section

-The U.S. Embassy’s Public Affairs Section (PAS) maintains a collection of English language methodology and textbooks that can be checked out by English language teachers for up to two weeks at a time.
+The U.S. Embassy’s Public Diplomacy Section (PDS) maintains a collection of English language methodology and textbooks that can be checked out by English language teachers for up to two weeks at a time.
 Teachers are encouraged to visit American Center located on the 3rd floor of the International Business Center, Andalyp Street 70.
 American Center provides teachers, scholars, and government representatives with information about the United States.

 The American English website provides resources for teaching and learning English as a Foreign Language (EFL), exploring American culture, and encouraging conversation within the global EFL community.